Enroll now to get details on Plans & Pricing

 - Gain experience and extensive knowledge of Security Information and Event Management.

-- Gain knowledge on administering SIEM solutions (Splunk/AlienVault/OSSIM/ELK).
+- Gain knowledge of administering SIEM solutions (Splunk/AlienVault/OSSIM/ELK).

-- Gain hands-on experience on SIEM use case development process.
+- Gain hands-on experience in SIEM use case development process.

 - Able to develop threat cases (correlation rules), create reports, etc.